Biopsy for peritoneal mesothelioma

-How it’s done – You will have a local anaesthetic to numb the area, and a hollow needle will be inserted through the skin to remove a thin core of tissue from the lining of the abdomen.
-A CT scan will be used to guide the needle into position.
+How it’s done – You will be given a local anaesthetic.
+Using a CT scan for guidance, the doctor inserts a needle through the skin to remove a small piece of tumour from the lining of the lungs or abdomen.

 During a CT-guided core biopsy, you will need to lie still on a table for about 30 minutes.
-Afterwards you will stay in the radiology suite for a couple of hours so you can be watched for possible complications (such as bleeding).
+You will be monitored for a few hours afterwards.
+There is a small risk of damaging the lung, but this can be treated if it does occur.

-When you first have symptoms of mesothelioma, you are likely to have a build-up of fluid in the space around your abdomen.
-Fluid in the abdomen (ascites) may make it swollen and uncomfortable.
+When you first have symptoms of mesothelioma, you are likely to have a build-up of fluid in the space around your lungs or in your abdomen.
+Fluid around the lungs is called pleural effusion and can make it hard to breathe.
+Fluid in the abdomen is called ascites and may make it swollen and uncomfortable.

-Before suggesting further tests or treatment, your doctor may drain the built up fluid to ease symptoms.
-When fluid is drained from the peritoneum, it is called a peritoneal tap or paracentesis.
+Before further tests or treatment, your doctor may drain the collection of fluid to help ease symptoms.
+When fluid is drained from the pleura, it is called a pleural tap, pleurocentesis or thoracentesis; when fluid is drained from the peritoneum, it is called a peritoneal tap or paracentesis.

 View the Cancer Council NSW editorial policy.

 Speak to a qualified health professional someone who has been there, support groups & forum